aychen5/personal-site/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 Hi!
-I am the current [Bright Line Watch](http://brightlinewatch.org/) Fellow and Research Associate at Dartmouth College in the Department of Quantitative Social Science.
+I am a Data Scientist at the [CUNY Institute for State and Local Governance](https://islg.cuny.edu/) supporting work on the [Safety and Justice Challenge](https://www.safetyandjusticechallenge.org/) and the NYPD Reform initiative.
+I was a [Bright Line Watch](http://brightlinewatch.org/) Fellow and Research Associate at Dartmouth College in the Department of Quantitative Social Science.
 I graduated with a Master's degree in Political Science from McGill University in Montréal, Canada, where I was a member of the [Centre for the Study of Democratic Citizenship](https://csdc-cecd.ca/).
 I like wrestling with social science questions using a combination of experimental and quasi-experimental techniques.
-These days, I am often thinking about content moderation and the spread of misinformation online.